B-smd/React-Portfolio/README.md

 WHEN I load the portfolio the first time
 THEN the homepage is selected by default
 WHEN I am presented with the About Me section
-THEN I see a recent photo or avatar of the developer and a short bio about them WHEN I am presented with the Portfolio section
+THEN I see a recent photo of the developer and a short bio about them WHEN I am presented with the Portfolio section
 THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repositories
 WHEN I am presented with the Contact section